Check Out These Resources For Persons With Disabilities From The Office of Texas Governor Greg Abbott

 Tips for Successful Communication with People with Disabilities

 It is imperative emergency management information be made accessible in order to integrate the needs of people with disabilities.
-The Americans with Disabilities Act (ADA) and the 21st Century Communications and Video Accessibility Act (CVAA) requires emergency management information to be made accessible in order to integrate the needs of people with disabilities.
-Accessible information helps support the needs of the whole community, and makes sure no one is left without potentially lifesaving information.
+The Americans with Disabilities Act (ADA) and the 21st Century Communications and Video Accessibility Act (CVAA) require emergency management information to be made accessible in order to integrate the needs of people with disabilities.
+Accessible information helps support the needs of the whole community and makes sure no one is left without potentially lifesaving information.
 GCPD reminds broadcasters of the steps that need to be taken in order to make sure information is accessible, as well as the availability of the State of Texas Effective Communications toolkit.

 The Federal Communications Commission (FCC) has released additional guidance on accessible televised emergency communication.
 Community situations such as pandemics are considered emergencies.
 Information about a current emergency that is intended to further the protection of life, health, safety, and property must be provided visually and aurally.